Osteoarthritis in dogs: signs, treatment and how to help an arthritic dog

 Causes of osteoarthritis in dogs

-There are a number of potential causes of and contributing factors to osteoarthritis.
+There are several causes and contributing factors to osteoarthritis.
 Once triggered, osteoarthritis appears to be a self-perpetuating process with a gradual progression.

 Common causes or triggers include: